 Suspicious deaths & inexplicable disappearances.
-These titles will keep you on the edge of your seat as you race alongside the narrator to uncover the truth and prevent the next tragedy.
-Although we should warn you, not all of the narrators are entirely reliable…
+These titles will keep you on the edge of your seat as you race along to uncover the truth and prevent the next tragedy.
+Although we should warn you, not all of these narrators are entirely reliable…

 The Spy is the story, to put it very simply, of a complicated act of deadly triple-bluff perpetrated by the British Secret Service against its enemies in the German Democratic Republic, as communist East Germany was then known...
 So much so relatively straightforward, but one of the sheer pleasures of the grade one espionage novel is in unravelling its multifarious complexities and Le Carré handles the unspooling web of narrative and motive with exemplary poise.

 —William Boyd, The Guardian

 Magic for Liars is a perfect, spare, delectable novel that features a masterful narrative structure, terribly human characters occupying realistically magical settings, and more.
 The prose is spot-on and paints an intimate, flawed portrait of how a world like Gamble’s would function, from the moment she tells the disbelieving bartender magic exists to the moment she walks out on her sister.
 I can’t recommend it highly enough.